Virtues and DeVices: The 7 Deadly Digital Sins

 4. OUTRAGE

 As you know, we live in the age of opinion.
-That is not to say that, for the first time, people have opinions.
-People have always had opinions, but in the past, you needed a platform if you wanted to share those opinions widely and publicly.
-To gain a platform, you usually had to be invited onto one on the basis of your credibility and expertise.
-These days, everybody has a platform and permission to share their opinions widely and freely!
+That is not to say that people have opinions for the first time.
+People have always had opinions, but in the past, you needed a platform to share those opinions widely and publicly.
+To gain a platform, you usually have to be invited to one based on your credibility and expertise.
+Nowadays, everybody has a platform and permission to share their opinions widely and freely!

-Sometimes that’s a good thing because when good ideas are shared, we all learn and grow.
+Sometimes, that’s a good thing because we all learn and grow when good ideas are shared.
 However, the shadow side to all of that is that now it is also possible for people to share opposing ideas and views without thinking about the person on the other side of the exchange.

-The distance between ourselves and those we are engaging with desensitises us to what they might feel and emboldens us to be stronger and more vitriolic in expressing what we feel.
+The distance between ourselves and those we engage with desensitises us to what they might feel and emboldens us to be stronger and more vitriolic in expressing our feelings.

 Understand this, my dear brothers and sisters: You must all be quick to listen, slow to speak, and slow to get angry.James 1:9 (NLT)